romainbrette/AIS-geometry-and-axial-current/README.md

 * `fig10.py`: we compare the attenuation of the peak axial current with that of the transferred charge and current duration.

 Panel A-B-C-D-E: axial current, charge and current duration adaptation \
-Measure of the peak axial current, charge and current duration during adaptation: `adaptation_analysis_with_PN.py` for the cells with P/5 protocol and `adaptation_analysis_no_PN.py` for the other cells (before 20190611)\
+Measurement of the peak axial current, charge and current duration during adaptation: `adaptation_analysis_with_PN.py` for the cells with P/5 protocol and `adaptation_analysis_no_PN.py` for the other cells (before 20190611)\
 Results are stored in: `RGC_adaptation.xlsx`

 ## Methods